What is Neuro Linguistic Programming?

-Neuro Linguistic Programming is a modelling approach that offers a toolkit of approaches for dealing with life’s opportunities and challenges.
-It is a very practical discipline, concerned with bringing results into the real world now.
+Neuro Linguistic Programming is a modelling approach that offers a toolkit of ways to deal with life’s opportunities and challenges.
+It is a very practical discipline, concerned with bringing results into the real world.

-It’s starts with an attitude of curiosity, we’re interested in how things work.
-This then leads us to model successful people in a variety of situations, these models are continually tested and refined.
+It starts with an attitude of curiosity: we’re interested in how things work.
+This then leads us to studying and modelling successful people in a variety of situations, these models are continually tested and refined.

-The test of a model is does it work in the context we’re working in.
-NLP is very much a ‘model, test, refine, test approach.
-It’s not a scientific discipline as such, as we’re focused on what works, rather than the theory behind it.
-However we keep up to date with scientific research as it gives rich material to explore and test.
+The test of a model is always: does it work in the context we’re working in?
+It is very much a model-test-refine-test approach.
+It’s not a scientific discipline, as we’re focused on what works, rather than the theory behind it.
+However, we keep up to date with scientific research as that gives rich material to explore and test.

-Good NLP training will not only teach how to use the techniques, but also the awareness and skill needed to continually adapt them and create new, ones based on the specific response from individual clients.
+Good training will not only teach how to use the techniques, but also the awareness and skill needed to adapt them and create new ones based on the responses from individual clients.

 Why is Neuro Linguistic Programming so useful?

-It can help you significantly improve your communication and influence skills.
-In addition, practising these techniques will increase your resilience and your ability to master change – like working out in a gym will build your physical strength, flexibility and endurance.
+Not only that, but practising NLP techniques will increase your creativity, your resilience and your ability to master change – just as working out in a gym will build your physical strength, flexibility, and endurance.

-In business the approach can help you significantly improve the results you achieve, by helping you improve your leadership, sales, management and relationships skills.
-In your personal life NLP can help you connect to your purpose, overcome blocks and help you navigate your own hero or heroine’s journey.
+In business, NLP can improve your results by helping you improve your leadership, sales, project management, coaching and relationships skills.
+In your personal life, it can help you connect to your purpose, overcome blocks, and help you navigate your own hero’s or heroine’s journey.